linux-nvme/nvme-cli/doc/libnvme.rst

 **Return**

-An nvm namespace qualifieid name string based on the machine identifier, or NULL if not successful.
+An nvm namespace qualified name string based on the machine identifier, or NULL if not successful.